aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/using-operators/_index.md

 ﻿---
-title: Using Operators – Aspose.Words for Java
+title: Using Operators in Java
 articleTitle: Using Operators
 linktitle: Using Operators
 description: "Use predefined operators in template expressions when building a report Java."